exuperian/RedPitayaTutorials/Tutorials/HOME_Tutorials/README.md

 ### Digital filtering

 The Red Pitaya can be used as a programmable digital filter for frequencies at megahertz and below.
-You'll need to oscilloscope and signal generator to test these out, and to have gone through the *Input and output* section.
+You'll need to go through the *Input and output* section first, and have an oscilloscope and signal generator to test these out.

 * [Simple FIR filter](/Tutorials/FILTER_SimpleFIR)
 * Reducing the sample rate - decimation